 14. Acting Board Chairman

-(1) The Minister may, in order to enable the Institute to perform its function effectively by ensuring that the duties of the office of Board Chairman are performed without interruption, appoint for such period as is specified in the instrument of appointment an officer of the Department to act in the office of Board Chairman during any period when the Board Chairman is absent from duty or from the State or is, for any reason, unable to perform the duties of his office.
+(1) The Minister may, in order to enable the Institute to perform its function effectively by ensuring that the duties of the office of Board Chairman are performed without interruption, appoint for such period as is specified in the instrument of appointment a director of the Board to act in the office of Board Chairman during any period when the Board Chairman is absent from duty or from the State or is, for any reason, unable to perform the duties of his office.

-(2) The Acting Board Chairman may resign his office by writing signed by him and delivered to the Minister.
+(2) The Minister may at any time terminate an appointment under subsection (1).

-(3) The Acting Board Chairman shall, while he is acting in the office of Board Chairman, be deemed for the purposes of this Act to be a director.
+[(3) deleted]

 [Section 14 amended by No. 53 of 2003 s.
-90.]
+90; No. 23 of 2008 s.
+8.]

 15. Acting directors